Cwantic/Documentation/Python/index.md

 >ATTENTION, the use of libraries takes place on the disk !
 To be used with care.

 {: .warning }
->ATTENTION, MetaPiping use natively Python 3.7.
+>ATTENTION, MetaPiping natively uses Python 3.7.

 ## Script types